Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 How are blood clots treated?

-Treatment of a blood clot will depend on its location.
+Treatment for a blood clot will depend on its location.

-One treatment for blood clots is anticoagulant medicines (blood thinning medicines).
+One treatment for blood clots is anticoagulant medicines (blood thinners).
 These medicines stop blood clots from growing larger and prevent new clots from forming.

-You may need to take this medicine for several months and see your doctor regularly to check that it’s working.
+You may need to take blood thinners for several months or longer.
+Regular follow up is needed with your doctor to check that the treatment is working.

 Sometimes blood clots are treated with a medicine or procedure to: